google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs (127)Asparagus-சதாவரி Skip to main content

 Shatavari is also known as Asparagus racemosus.
 It’s a member of the asparagus family.
 It’s also an adaptogenic herb.
-Adaptogenic herbs are said to help your body cope with physical and emotional stress.
+Adaptogenic herbs help your body cope with physical and emotional stress.

 Shatavari is considered a general health tonic to improve vitality, making it a staple in Siddha and ayurvedic medicine